doakey3/Bligify/README.rst

 Inside the addon, there are 2 executables, namely: convert.exe (from ImageMagick) and gifsicle.exe.
 The addon is really just a front-end for these two programs.

-If you're using linux, then you must install gifsicle and imagemagick on your system for this addon to work.

 .. image:: http://i.imgur.com/O6DxDxo.gif